 March (Trimester 1)

-November (Trimester 3 2013-2014-for applicants who are eligible to register as an Enrolled Nurse with AHPRA.
-Melbourne Burwood Campus in Trimester 3 then return to their enrolled campus.
+November (Trimester 3) - for applicants who are eligible to register as an Enrolled Nurse with AHPRA.
+Students will study at Melbourne Burwood Campus in Trimester 3 then return to their enrolled campus.

 |Faculty contacts||Health - Student and Academic Services|

 |VTAC Codes||1400414351 - Waterfront (Geelong), Commonwealth Supported Place (HECS)|